bikokwa/odyssey-dataloaders-typescript/README.md

-# (Odyssey Course) Intro to GraphQL with TypeScript
+# (Odyssey Course) Data loaders with Apollo Server & TypeScript

-Welcome to the starter code for **Intro to GraphQL with TypeScript**.
-You can find the [course lessons and instructions](https://apollographql.com/tutorials/intro-typescript) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.
+Welcome to the starter code for **Data loaders with Apollo Server & TypeScript**.
+You can find the [course lessons and instructions](https://apollographql.com/tutorials/dataloaders-typescript) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.

 ## How to use this repo